ArthurFerreira2/reinette/README.md

 Implements a 6502 emulator, basic I/O and runs the Woz monitor.

-Can aslo run Vince Briel Replica 1 ROM which includes Krusader and Apple 1 Basic Just convert the binary dump into a C array as is done in woz.h
+Can aslo run Vince Briel Replica 1 ROM which includes Krusader and Apple 1 Basic.
+Just convert the binary dump into a C array as done in woz.h

 Have fun !